How to Stretch Your Investments for a Longer Retirement

 How do pre and post-retirement investing strategies differ?

 During your working life, your strategies are designed to accumulate assets.
 So, you’re looking for places where you can get maximum growth over a long period.
-Most investors look at stocks, mutual funds and ETF’s.
+Most investors look at stocks, mutual funds and ETFs.
 Capital appreciation is the primary objective.
-In retirement your goal changes to preserve what you have and find ways to generate cash to live on.
+In retirement, your goals change to preserve what you have and find ways to generate income to live on.

 As you move into the stage in life where you are drawing down your assets, cash flow becomes important.
 In other words, generating enough money from your savings to get a monthly amount you can live on.

-So, the strategy you have been using doesn’t work.
-The reason is that an average stock market dividend yield is 2%.
+This strategy may not be working as well as it has in previous years.
+The reason?
+In 2024, the average stock market dividend yield was just 1.3%.
 That doesn’t leave you with any real return after inflation and taxes.

 What investment options can deliver regular cash flow in my portfolio?